Yah4taj/SBA-316_DOM_Object-_Model/README.md

-* Upgrading previous coursework webapage: "Learing and Growing"
+* Upgrading previous coursework webapage: "Learning and Growing"
+* Upgraded title, course links, added contact form and animation to testimonial cards(Read more tabs) for more interactivity

 * * HTML, Javascript, CSS